 Focus challenges the transparency of the recording-reproduction mechanism.
 It exposes the spatial dimension of the sonorous as intrinsic to the engagement of the listener with the material conditions of the technological infrastructure of audio reproduction.

 Loudspeakers and recording devices, as instruments of amplification and framing that inhabit our daily auditory context, interfere with the boundaries of what we experience as real or imagined.
 Distance/Fiction explores how the material relationship between listener and sound-emitting devices and the synchronization of listening and seeing produced in the exhibition space.

 Oscilación is a piece for Theorbo and soundtrack composed for argentine multi-instrumentalist Hernán Vives and commissioned by the Festival de Música Contemporánea del Teatro San Martin (Buenos Aires) in 2017.

-The sound material at the origin of Affectio consists of the diverse rendering of the same sonorous field by different recording technologies.
-Affectio uses field recordings not so much to re-enact the experience of a given location, but to explore how audio reproduction technology informs the ways we engage with sound’s spatial-material fold.
+The sound material at the origin of Affectio consists of diverse renderings of the same sonorous field by diverse recording technologies.
+Affectio uses field recordings not so much to re-enact the experience of a given location, but to explore how audio reproduction technology informs the ways we make sense of our sonorous environment.

 Res Extensa (2006)